Objective-Redux/Objective-Redux/examples/server-side-rendering/README.md

 # Server-Side Rendering
-Example of Objective-Redux with server-side rendering.
+Example of Objective Redux with server-side rendering.